Global Point of Care

 Find a test provider with ID NOW rapid molecular testing for more information.

-Most people infected with the SARS-CoV-2 virus will experience mild to moderate respiratory illness and recover without requiring special treatment1—but some people experience severe COVID-19 symptoms and may be hospitalized.1
+The good news is that most people infected with the SARS-CoV-2 virus will experience only mild to moderate respiratory illness and recover without needing special treatment.2

 Rapid molecular tests detect viral RNA or DNA with results available in minutes.